This post may contain affiliate links.

-- Don't plug a space heater into an extension cord or a power strip (more on this later as well).
+- Don't plug a space heater into an extension cord or a power strip (more on this later).

-You might think that as long as nothing flammable is sitting near your space heater, you'll be fine, but that's not necessarily true.
-Electric space heaters can also start fires by causing cords, power outlets, and the wiring inside your walls to overheat.
+You might think that as long as nothing flammable is sitting near your space heater, you'll be fine.
+But that's not necessarily true.
+Electric space heaters can start fires by causing cords, power outlets, and the wiring inside your walls to overheat.

 The amount of electrical current a wire can handle depends on its length and thickness.
 The longer or thinner the wire, the less electricity it can safely handle.
 If the gauge (thickness) of wire used to power a space heater isn't adequate to handle the load, then running it could cause the outlet and or wires to overheat.

 A typical electric space heater draws 12.5 Amps of electrical current.
 Wires that carry this much current should be at least 12 gauge (source).

 That's one reason safety guidelines for electric heaters say never to use an extension cord or a power strip.
 Most extension cords and power strips use thinner 14-gauge wire.

 If you plug a space heater into an outlet powered with 14-gauge wire, the extra draw could overload (and overheat) the circuit.